 By Robin Jovanovich

 What does Ann Hirsch love about her new job as Director of Christ’s Church Nursery School?
-Everything, from the moment she met members of the search committee, all past and present parents, this spring to last week when she was helping arrange the new furniture and reviewing upcoming projects.
+Everything, from the moment she met members of the search committee, all past and present parents, this spring to last week when she was helping arrange the new furniture, complete with the best furniture caster wheels at Caster Central, and reviewing upcoming projects.

 “It’s nice to do something you love,” said Hirsch, who comes to Rye with 25 years in the field of education, the last 19 at Landmark Preschool in Redding, Conn.
 She taught elementary, middle, and high school classes before discovering that preschool was where her heart was.